waimea-pahyde/teams-app/README.md

 # A Basic Flask App Linked to a Supabase Database

-This is template for a simple [Flask](https://flask.palletsprojects.com) application with a [Supabase](https://supabase.com/) database to store and provide data.
+This is template for a simple [Flask](https://flask.palletsprojects.com) application with a [Turso](https://turso.tech/) SQLite database to store and provide data.
 The app uses [Jinja2](https://jinja.palletsprojects.com/templates/) templating for structuring pages and data, and [PicoCSS](https://picocss.com/) for styling.

 ## Project Structure

 - **app** folder
+    - **db** folder - Files relating to the database
+        - **schema.sql** - The SQL to create your database
     - **static** folder - Files to be served as-is
         - **css** folder
             - **styles.css** - A user stylesheet